osisoft/PI-Adapter/V1/Configuration/Message logging configuration.md

 | Critical | Logs that describe an unrecoverable application or system crash, or a catastrophic failure that requires immediate attention.
 This can indicate application wide failures like beta timeout expired, unable to start self-hosted endpoint, unable to access vital resource (for example, Data Protection key file), and so on. |

-## Example: Default logging configuration
+## Example Default logging configuration

 By default, logging captures Information, Warning, Error, and Critical messages in the message logs.
 The following logging configuration is the default for a component on install: